Theme

 Education-focused multi-agent setting

-The notable angle is the project’s classroom framing, which makes the multi-agent concept easier to understand in a concrete learning context.
+The project uses a classroom structure, which makes the multi-agent concept easier to understand in a concrete learning context.

 Availability